-Our fieldwork philosophy.
+Our fieldwork philosophy

 The Peak District provides a natural laboratory ideal for studying a range of physical processes and phenomena, while Sheffield itself is a city shaped by a rich social, cultural and industrial heritage.

 At Level 1 you will learn and apply essential field skills such as qualitative techniques, environmental sampling and laboratory analyses in Sheffield and the surrounding Peak District.
 This includes a 3-day residential field class to the Peak District early in the first semester that also helps you to get to know staff and your fellow students.

 - Peak District Residential (Edale) - 3 days (included in fees)

 - Exploring the Peak District (L1) - series of half-day trips (included in fees)

 At Level 2 you will be introduced to more advanced techniques and have the opportunity to develop and apply your research skills in an international location such as Morocco, Spain or Ireland - depending on your course.

 - Exploring the Peak District (L2) - series of half-day trips (included in fees)

 - Morocco Field Class - 1 week (included in fees)